jillesvangurp/es-kotlin-client/README.md

 Look inside the build file for comments and documentation.

-Gradle will spin up elasticsearch using docker compose and then run the tests.
+Gradle will spin up elasticsearch using docker compose and then run the tests against that.
 If you want to run the tests from your IDE, just use `docker-compose up -d` to start ES.
 The tests expect to find that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

 # Development status

 **This is a work in progress**.
-This is an alpha version.
-I'm still adding features, refactoring, doing API and package renames, etc. When this hits 1.0 things will get more stable.
-That being said, the core feature set is there, works, and is probably highly useful if you need to talk to Elasticsearch from Kotlin.
-You can also use it from Java (with some limitations) but you may run into some Kotlin weirdness.
+I'm still adding features and there may be some refactoring and changes.
+When this hits 1.0 things will get more stable.

+That being said, the core feature set is there, works and it is there to stay more or less in the current form.

+If you are using Kotlin I encourage you to give it a try.
+You can actually also use this from Java (with some limitations) but you may run into some Kotlin weirdness.
 Checkout some of the Java specific tests for examples for this.

 Your feedback, issues, PRs, etc. are appreciated.
 If you do use it in this early stage, let me know so I don't accidentally make you unhappy by refactoring stuff you use.